jingyng/explainable-fact-checking/README.md

 We provide a jupyter notebook named `Baselines.ipynb` for the implementation of baselines.

 ## Ablation Study
 For the ablation study, we removed the attention layer of our proposed attention model.
+To reproduce, first organize the data following the code in `Data-organization-ablation.py`.

 Five different inputs are compared:
 - C: claim only (code can be found in `ablation-c.py`)
 - Q: questios only (all questions concatenated,code can be found in `ablation-q.py`)
 - AA: answer-pairs only (all answers concatenated,code can be found in `ablation-aa.py` )